eunjae-lee/picky_guard/README.md

 ## Using `Ability`

 You can use `Ability` class just as you did with `CanCanCan`.
-The constructor takes one parameter of `user`.
+The constructor takes one parameter: `user`.

 With `PickyGuard`, you can pass optional second parameter which is `resource`.